acabal/scripts/README.md

 ##lock-after-login
 Lock the screen, then simulate a mouse movement to immediately wake the screen up.

+##ogg-cover-art
+Add cover art to an OGG file.

 ##nook-sync
 Sync ebooks in ~/documents/ebooks/ to an attached Nook device, then eject it.